View all newsletters

 Kei

 In 2020, Japanese-born Kei Kobayashi’s Kei restaurant became the first-ever Japanese-helmed eatery in France to earn three Michelin stars.
-The son of a kaiseki chef with French training at some of the country’s finest established such as three-Michelin-starred Auberge du Vieux Puits and Alain Ducasse et le Plaza Athénée, Kobayashi’s cuisine pairs these two gastronomic powerhouses.
-Delicate and precise, dishes are prepared using the finest of ingredients.
+The son of a kaiseki chef, Kobayashi honed his skills with French training at some of the country’s finest establishments, such as the three-Michelin-starred Auberge du Vieux Puits and Alain Ducasse at the Plaza Athénée.
+His cuisine seamlessly blends the precision of traditional Japanese kaiseki with the rich traditions of French gastronomy.
+Known for its delicate and intricate flavors, Kei’s menu is crafted with the finest ingredients, offering an elevated dining experience that stands among the very best restaurants in Paris.

 Le Pré Catelan